IN10/utilities/readme.md

 ```bash
 vagrant_open
 ```
 Opens a ssh-connection to your default homestead install from any directory.
+Once logged-in to the vagrant machine, this will immediately run `cd code/{dirname}` where dirname is the name of the current folder you're in.